 Second, use LinkedIn to your advantage.
 The Netherlands has the 2nd highest penetration of LinkedIn usage in the world.
 Through LinkedIn, you're more likely to start a conversation with the final decision maker.
 More grounds on lesser-known LinkedIn strategies that you must know are covered in this youtube video.

 Have you ever sent an email to a generic email address?
 Don’t do it.
 You’ll likely never hear back from the company.
-Instead, find the right contact person’s email using an app such as Hunter.io and contact them directly.
+Instead, find the right contact person’s email using an app such as Hunter.io, or a browser extension like ContactOut and contact them directly.

 Now it’s your time to shine.
 Follow these 5 tips and craft the perfect email.
 Here’s an example of an email I sent the final decision maker at Booking.com.
 The first name of this person that follows after the “Hi” is hidden for privacy reasons.